3volutionsAG/rooms-doc/content/de/Synchronisation/3_PullSubscription/_index.md

                 SET SettingsXml.modify('insert <SyncMode>Exchange2016Pull</SyncMode> into /PersonSettings[1]')
             WHERE SettingsXml IS NOT NULL
             AND CAST(SettingsXml as nvarchar(max)) NOT LIKE '<SyncMode>' AND person.id in (select id from person where IstImportiert = 1)

+		 UPDATE Person
+                SET SettingsXml.modify('insert <Exchange2016PullSyncUrl>https://some-url/EWS/Exchange.asmx</Exchange2016PullSyncUrl> into /PersonSettings[1]')
+            WHERE SettingsXml IS NOT NULL
+            AND CAST(SettingsXml as nvarchar(max)) NOT LIKE '<Exchange2016PullSyncUrl>'
+		            AND person.id in (select id from person where IstImportiert = 1)

 ```

 ```